Flexible Funding Company History

 Managing Member, CEO

 Received his Bachelor of Science in Business Administration from the California State University system (majors in both Marketing and Accounting specialties).
 The first years out of college (late 70’s early 80’s) were as a loan officer for several State/Regional banks.
-While in finance Steve earned a CA Real Estate Broker License, a licensing designation still maintained.
+While in finance Steve earned a CA Real Estate Broker License a licensing designation still maintained.
 Understanding the cyclical nature of the real estate industry–a large segment of bank lending –he then spent years working in the more-stable food brokerage industry, first in the grocery industry with national brands and then in the food service industry.
 While in this position Steve’s father began urging Steve to seriously think about getting into his own business.
 When his brother Dave launched an advertising/marketing company in a new groundbreaking medium Steve joined him and together built it up.
 Eventually they demonstrated it was so lucrative that the large chains they were working with decided to take over the niche themselves– an early lesson in entrepreneurship.
-With his Brokers License in hand Steve moved into commercial property management, but was still strongly urged by his father to strive toward having his own business; over the decades Sol had seen too many of his friends work in seemingly solid positions for years only get a termination pink slip.
+With his Brokers License in hand Steve moved into commercial property management, but was still strongly urged by his father to strive toward having his own business; over the decades his dad had seen too many of his friends work in seemingly solid positions for years only get a termination pink slip.
+In 1992, Steve Capper teamed up with currently-retired Flexible Funding Managing Member/CFO Steven Elias, an (then) active veteran of the staffing industry, to start Flexible Funding.
+See Steven Elias and Sol Capper bios, and The Beginnings of Flexible Funding story below.

 Paul DeLuca - Managing Member